What is a pixel: The Nuts and Bolts of Digital Images

 If you’re not already a tech-head, trying to wrap your brain around the concept of image digitalization can be daunting.
-But I’ll try to explain it simply: Bit by Bit.
+Most people don’t know what a pixel is, but I’ll try to explain it simply: Bit by Bit.

 In Photography, pictures you take with film are Analog, and give a continuous gradient scale from dark to light tones.